KennethScott/ChannelsDVR-Log-Monitor/README.md

 The application is [containerized](https://hub.docker.com/r/kman0/channelsdvr-log-monitor) and expects the user to mount an **appsettings.json** file for configuration, but settings may also be passed via environment variables.

-Optionally, you may also provide a mount for the logs (with appropriate write permissions) via `/app/logs`.
+Optionally, you may also provide a mount for the application's output logs (with appropriate write permissions) via `/app/logs` for review or diagnostic purposes.

 Example mount command: